cancel

 Dyna_Patrick

-What is and How to generate a HAR File?
+What is a HAR File?

 A HAR (HTTP Archive) file is a log of all network requests made by a web page in your web browser.
 It includes details about each request, such as the URL, response headers, request headers, and timings.
-Generating a HAR file is a useful troubleshooting tool because it provides a comprehensive snapshot of a web page's network activity, allowing for precise issue identification.

-How to generate a HAR file:
+How to generate a HAR File

-Step 1: Open the Developer Tools.
+Step 1: Open the Developer Tools

-• Make sure the "Preserve log" checkbox is checked.
 This option keeps the network log intact even after a page refresh or navigation.

-• Optionally, you can clear the network log by clicking the "Clear" button. ∅
+3. Optionally, you can clear the network log by clicking the "Clear" button. ∅

 Chrome and Edge: